7 Days to Die: Plot

 The game's events take place after a nuclear attack in a Third World War, which destroyed an extremely large part of the world, except for some areas such as the fictional county of Navezgane, Arizona.
 Prior to the game’s events in December 2033, a virus known as the Septdiurnal Virus (SDV) had devastated the United States Of America, a year later in 2034 on January 15th, nuclear weapons were dropped onto major cities in a desperate bid to wipe out the zombies, leading to the Third World War.
 The player is a survivor of the apocalypse who must survive by finding shelter, food, and water and scavenging supplies to fend off the numerous zombies that populate Navezgane.
-A major (though currently unseen character) antagonist is Duke H. Cassadore, also known as the Duke of Navezgane, before the events of the game, the Duke had voiced his concern for Navezgane, saying it should be bordered, by the events of the game, the Duke has turned to banditry with a group of mutated soldiers (debated to be the bandits that are planned to be added for Q2 2025).
+A major (though currently unseen character) antagonist is Duke H. Cassadore, also known as the Duke of Navezgane, before the events of the game, the Duke had voiced his concern for Navezgane, saying it should be bordered, by the events of the game, the Duke has turned to banditry with a group of mutated soldiers (debated to be the bandits that were planned to be added for Q2 2025).

 Development

 The Windows alpha version of the game was released on August 16, 2013, for people who pre-ordered the game on either Kickstarter or PayPal.
 As of August 11, 2013, development of the game is ongoing with a Kickstarter campaign ending on August 15.
 The estimated release date was May 2014 for Microsoft Windows; Macintosh and Linux versions were planned for later in the year.

 The game was also greenlight on Steam after 23 days getting over 75,000 yes votes, 8,340 followers, and 8,700 favorites.
 It was number one on Steam Greenlight, after only 16 days with over 56,000 votes.
 The Mac version was released on September 13, 2013, at the same time as update Alpha 1.1.

-The game left early access and was officially released on July 25th 2024, as the version being Alpha 22, or Now 1.0.
+The game left early access and was officially released on July 25th 2024, the version Alpha 22 becoming 1.0.